syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Data-Binding.md

 ## ITypedList Binding

-ITypedList provides functionality to discover the schema for a bindable list, where the properties available to bind differ from the public properties of the object to bind.
+ITypedList provides functionality to discover the schema for a bind-able list, where the properties available to bind differ from the public properties of the object to bind.

-To implement ITyped list bindng, create a generic type named class that derives from ITypedList interface.
+To implement ITypedList binding, create a generic type named class that derives from ITypedList interface.
 Define the named class based on properties descriptor of the Grid Model class, to return list according to the custom implementation.

 For more information on ITypedList interface you can refer [here](https://msdn.microsoft.com/en-us/library/System.ComponentModel.ITypedList%28v=vs.110%29.aspx)
 Create a collection of ITypedList and bind it to Grid using `DataSource` property.